Concepts of Data Warehousing

 Concepts of Data Warehousing and Snowflake

-Snowflake is the industry's first data warehouse built from the ground up in the cloud.
+Snowflake is the industry's first full cloud data platform built from the ground up.
 Snowflake’s unique data warehouse architecture provides full relational database support for both structured and semi-structured data in a single, logically integrated solution.
 Snowflake is a DWaaS (data warehouse-as-a-service), which delivers separate compute, storage, and cloud services that can independently change and scale -- and metadata processing does not compete with the query compute resources

 Snowflake supports enterprise-wide data warehouse requirements for companies of any size, from SMBs to global Fortune 1000 enterprises, offering practically unlimited concurrency.
 It can also serve as a powerful back-end platform for developers creating modern data-driven applications.